 Our clean-surfaced nanocrystals exhibit catalytic activities many fold higher than multiple other commercially available nanoparticles, produced using various techniques, that we have comparatively evaluated.
 We now have multiple drug assets currently in development and/or clinical trials for applications in neurology, infectious disease, and oncology.
-Our development and clinical efforts are currently focused on addressing the high unmet medical needs in two areas: first, those related to central nervous system disorders including Multiple Sclerosis ("MS"), Parkinson's Disease ("PD") and Amyotrophic Lateral Sclerosis ("ALS"); and second, those related to the pandemic caused by COVID-19, a highly infectious viral respiratory disease with serious and sometimes fatal co-morbidities.
+Our development and clinical efforts are currently focused on addressing the high unmet medical needs in two areas: first, those related to central nervous system disorders including Multiple Sclerosis ("MS"), Parkinson's Disease ("PD"), and Amyotrophic Lateral Sclerosis ("ALS"); and second, those related to the pandemic caused by COVID-19, a highly infectious viral respiratory disease with serious and sometimes fatal co-morbidities.

-On December 30, 2020, Chelsea Worldwide, Inc., our predecessor company, consummated the previously announced business combination (referred to as the "Reverse Recapitalization") pursuant to a merger agreement, dated as of September 1, 2020 (the "Merger Agreement"), by and among Clene Nanomedicine, Inc. ("Clene Nanomedicine"), Tottenham Acquisition I Limited ("Tottenham" or "TOTA"), the public entity prior to the Reverse Recapitalization, Chelsea Worldwide Inc., a Delaware corporation and wholly-owned subsidiary of Tottenham ("PubCo"), Creative Worldwide Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), and Fortis Advisors LLC, a Delaware limited liability company as the representative of our shareholders ("Shareholders' Representative").
-Prior to the Reincorporation Merger discussed below, Tottenham was incorporated in the British Virgin Islands as a blank check company for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities.
+On December 30, 2020, Chelsea Worldwide Inc., our predecessor company, consummated the previously announced business combination (referred to as the "Reverse Recapitalization") pursuant to a merger agreement, dated as of September 1, 2020 (the "Merger Agreement"), by and among Clene Nanomedicine, Inc. ("Clene Nanomedicine"), Tottenham Acquisition I Limited ("Tottenham" or "TOTA"), the public entity prior to the Reverse Recapitalization, Chelsea Worldwide Inc., a Delaware corporation and wholly-owned subsidiary of Tottenham ("PubCo"), Creative Worldwide Inc., a Delaware corporation and wholly-owned subsidiary of PubCo ("Merger Sub"), and Fortis Advisors LLC, a Delaware limited liability company as the representative of our shareholders.
+Prior to the Reincorporation Merger discussed below, Tottenham was incorporated in the British Virgin Islands as a blank check company for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization, or other similar business combination with one or more businesses or entities.

-The Reverse Recapitalization was effected in two steps: (i) Tottenham was reincorporated to the state of Delaware by merging with and into PubCo (the "Reincorporation Merger"); (ii) promptly following the Reincorporation Merger, Merger Sub was merged with and into Clene Nanomedicine, resulting in Clene Nanomedicine being a wholly-owned subsidiary of PubCo (the "Acquisition Merger").
-On the Closing Date, PubCo changed its name from Chelsea Worldwide Inc. to Clene Inc. and listed its shares of common stock, par value \$0.0001 per share ("Common Stock") on the Nasdaq Stock Exchange (the "Nasdaq") under the symbol "CLNN."
+The Reverse Recapitalization was effected in two steps: (i) Tottenham was reincorporated to the state of Delaware by merging with and into PubCo (the "Reincorporation Merger"); (ii) promptly following the Reincorporation Merger, Merger Sub was merged with and into Clene Nanomedicine, resulting in Clene Nanomedicine being a wholly-owned subsidiary of PubCo.
+On the Closing Date, PubCo changed its name from Chelsea Worldwide Inc. to Clene Inc. and listed its shares of common stock, par value \$0.0001 per share ("Common Stock") on the Nasdaq Stock Exchange ("Nasdaq") under the symbol "CLNN."
 As a result of the Reverse Recapitalization, Clene Nanomedicine became a wholly-owned direct subsidiary of Clene Inc. For periods prior to the closing of the Reverse Recapitalization on December 30, 2020, the disclosure in Management's Discussion and Analysis of Financial Condition and Results of Operations has been updated to give effect to the Reverse Recapitalization.

 We filed a registration statement on Form S-1 to register 4,541,481 shares of Common Stock underlying outstanding warrants that we had previously issued, which the SEC declared to be effective on April 19, 2021 (file number 333-253173).
 We will receive aggregate gross proceeds of \$30.7 million if all of these warrants are exercised.
-In conjunction with the preparation of the registration statement on Form S-1, we incurred offering costs of \$27 thousand, which were recognized as an expense within general and administrative expenses in the condensed consolidated statement of operations for the three months ended March 31, 2021.
+In conjunction with the preparation of the registration statement on Form S-1, we incurred offering costs of \$0 and \$27 thousand for the three and six months ended June 30, 2021, which were recognized as an expense within general and administrative expenses in the condensed consolidated statement of operations.
+As of June 30, 2021, the Company did not receive any proceeds from the exercise of Tottenham warrants at an offering price per share of \$1.97, and PIPE Warrants at an offering price per share of \$0.01.